levouinse/fufufafa-shell/README.rst

 Quick Start
 -----------

 fish generally works like other shells, like bash or zsh.
-A few important differences can be found at https://github.com/levouinse/fufufafa-shell/docs/current/tutorial.html by searching for the magic phrase “unlike other shells”.

-Detailed user documentation is available by running ``help`` within fish, and also at https://github.com/levouinse/fufufafa-shell/docs/current/index.html

 Getting fish
 ------------